 - ½ cup walnuts toasted*

-In a food processor add the bananas, vegan butter, sugar, vanilla, flax egg, and cornstarch.
+In a food processor add the bananas, vegan butter, sugar, vanilla, plant-based milk, ground flax seeds, and cornstarch.
 Pulse until smooth and creamy.
 Set aside.

 In a large bowl add the flour, baking soda, baking powder, and salt.
 Stir to combine.